NeymarJohn/grpc_working/doc/interop-test-descriptions.md

 * [Echo Metadata][]

 Procedure:
- 1. While sending custom metadata (ascii + binary) in the header, client calls UnaryCall with:
+ 1. The client attaches custom metadata with the following keys and values:

+    ```
+    key: "x-grpc-test-echo-initial", value: "test_initial_metadata_value"
+    key: "x-grpc-test-echo-trailing-bin", value: 0xababab
+    ```

+    to a UnaryCall with request:

     ```
     {